cseanburns/semantic_web_development/src/4b-schema-org-schema-types-structured-data.md

 - `name`
 - `description`

+And an `EducationalOrganization` Thing can have `alumni` as a property.

 And each of those properties may have additional properties or take on values.
 For example, for `image`, we can provide a URL to an actual image.
 Or we may provide a `caption` for it.

 However, just like `University of Kentucky` can be counted as an instance of `CollegeOrUniversity`, each `type` has its own set of **instances** in schema.org.
-Since a `CollegeOrUniversity` thing is also an `EducationalOrganization` thing, then a `CollegeOrUniversity` thing may also have the properties specific to `EducationalOrganization`, such as `alumni`.
+To illustrate: since a `CollegeOrUniversity` thing is also an `EducationalOrganization` thing, a `CollegeOrUniversity` thing may also have the properties specific to `EducationalOrganization`, such as `alumni`.
+For instance, because `CollegeOrUniversity` inherits from `Thing`, it can use general properties like `name`, `description`, and `url`, but also more specific ones like `alumni` that are directly inherited from `EducationalOrganization`.

-Furthermore, a `CollegeOrUniversity` thing may include the properties of other types not in its direct lineage.
+That is, a `CollegeOrUniversity` thing may inherit properties of other types not in its direct lineage.
-For example, a `CollegeOrUniversity` thing may also be a `CivicStructure` thing and a `Place` thing, even though neither of those are specific descendants of `EducationalOrganization`.
+Another example: a `CollegeOrUniversity` thing may also be a `CivicStructure` thing and a `Place` thing, even though neither of those are specific descendants of `EducationalOrganization`.
 In this way, specific `things` and `properties` can interconnect or `link` to each other, forming `linked data`.
+That is, it's this ability to belong to multiple classes, and to inherit properties from these classes, that enables schema.org to describe real-world complexity more naturally than rigid, single-hierarchy systems.

 <figure>
 <img src="images/schema_connections.svg"
-alt="Visual representation of the connections between schema.org types" title="Visual representation of the connections between schema.org types">
+alt="Visual representation of the connections between schema.org types using University of Kentucky as an example" title="Visual representation of the connections between schema.org types using University of Kentucky as an example">
 <figcaption>
-Fig. 2. <a href="https://schema.org/CollegeOrUniversity">Schema.org CollegeOrUniversity Type</a>
+Fig. 2. <a href="https://schema.org/CollegeOrUniversity">Schema.org Example Map of University of Kentucky</a>.
+<em>Types</em> are represented in square shapes.
+<em>Properties</em> are represented in oval shapes.
+<em>Instances</em> are represented in hexagonal shapes.
+Diagram created using <a href="https://wiki.gnome.org/Apps/Dia">Dia</a>.
 </figcaption>
 </figure>

+As you can see, a particular `instance` of some `Thing` may be a member of many classes, or be many types of `Things`.
+This is the same as you and me.
+For example, I am a professor, a parent, an offspring, etc.
+You might be a student and offspring.
+Thus, we both share at least one class, and inherit the properties of that class and its broader classes, like `Person`.
+By using this organizational model to describe the content of a web page, search engines can begin to *understand* that content and its context and the relationship among *Things* on the web.

+To employ schema.org on your web pages requires some familiarity with the data model and what it offers.
-See the [Full schema hierarchy][full_schema_schema_org] for a complete listing.
+Therefore, begin reviewing the [Full schema hierarchy][full_schema_schema_org] for a complete listing of what is available.

 ## Conclusion

 In this section, we were introduced to the **schema.org** data model.
-We learned that schema.org is a hierarchical and extensible data model, with `Thing` as the root class and many descendants that inherit and extend its properties.
+We learned that schema.org is a hierarchical and extensible data model, with `Thing` as the root class and many descendant classes that inherit and extend its properties.
-By understanding this structure, we will be able to select the right types and properties when we begin writing JSON-LD for our own web pages.
+By understanding this structure, we will be able to select the right types and properties that describe our web pages.

+In the next section, we will use the schema.org data model to model the content of our web pages.
+Then we will serialize the models we create as JSON-LD.

 To sum it up:
 Metadata serialized in JSON-LD is used by search engines, AI, and other services to *understand* the content expressed in HTML,